decentraland/adr/content/ADR-214-pointer-events-sdk-component.md

 ### Mesh selection for PointerEvent raycast

-The eligible meshes for raycast are the ones that met any of this criteria:
+The eligible meshes for raycast are the ones that meet any of this criteria:

 1. MeshCollider of the entity
 1. Collider mesh inside a direct children Container (like GltfContainer).